jysandy/Gradient/README.md

 ![Screenshot](screenshot.png)

+## Building
+- Ensure that `vcpkg` is integrated with Visual Studio by running `vcpkg integrate install` from a Developer Command Prompt.
+- After that, simply build and run the solution.

 ## Controls
 - Hold the left mouse button and move the mouse to move the camera.
 - WASD to adjust the camera position.